awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-alternating.md

 ## Prerequisites<a name="tutorials_rotation-alternating-step-setup"></a>

-The prerequisite for this tutorial is [Tutorial: Set up single user rotation for AWS Secrets Manager](tutorials_rotation-single.md)\.
+The prerequisite for this tutorial is [Set up single user rotation for AWS Secrets Manager](tutorials_rotation-single.md)\.
 Don't clean up the resources at the end of the first tutorial\.
 After that tutorial, you have a realistic environment with an Amazon RDS database and a Secrets Manager secret\.
 The secret contains admin credentials for the database, and it is set up to rotate every 10 days\.

 You also have a connection configured in MySQL Workbench to connect to the database with the admin credentials\.